-Saving seeds can be a complicated, but also very fun and rewarding gardening skill to learn.
+Saving lettuce seeds is a great place to start learning how to save your own seeds.
+Saving seeds can be complicated, but it is also a very fun and rewarding gardening skill to learn.

 How Lettuce Plants Produce Seeds